pittcsc/Documents/Constitution.md

 ### Special Event Coordinator

 The Special Events Coordinator is in charge of planning special events - especially events in collaboration with other organizations.
 This means student orgs such as WiCS/KTP/RAS, the School of Computing and Information, and communication with any other body within the University.
-This includes coordinating interesting speakers and incentives for hackathon events. +[DESCRIPTION]
+This includes coordinating interesting speakers and incentives for hackathon events.

 ### Public Relations and Communications Manager

 The Public Relations and Communications Manager is responsible for all communication and interactions with persons or organizations within the University of Pittsburgh.
 This includes student organizations, the School of Computing and Information, and alumni of Pitt CSC.
 The Public Relations and Communications Manager is also responsible for Pitt CSC's public presence and brand.
-He or she will run all social media, send email newsletters, and create promotional material and external advertisements. +[DESCRIPTION]
+He or she will run all social media, send email newsletters, and create promotional material and external advertisements.

 ## XIV) Election of Officers